intermine/im-docs/docs/webapp/blue-genes/index.rst

 default keyword search                   quickSearch.identifiers
 =======================================  ================================================

-Please see web.properties for details on these parameters.
+Please see :doc:`/webapp/properties/web-properties` for details on these parameters.

 .. index:: blue genes